ARASHI IZABURÔ

 Arashi Izaburô III

 Dates of birth and death unknown.
-Second son of Arashi Kichisaburô III, he made an obscure career at the beginning of the Meiji era.
+Second son of Arashi Kichisaburô III, he made an obscure career from the end of the 1840s to the first half of the 1860s.

 Search this site powered by FreeFind